FAQ (Frequently Asked Questions)

 Please refer to the Additional Homestead Exemption page for more information.

-Yes, all sources of income must be counted whether it is taxable or non-taxable.
+Yes, all sources of income, less certain veterans benefits, must be counted whether it is taxable or non-taxable.
 This includes Social Security, alimony, child support, and any public assistance, including housing assistance.

 You should bring all 1099 forms and W-2 forms from the last calendar year for all occupants of the home.